moewew/biblatex-ext/README.md

 customisations.

 `biblatex-ext` has an extended version `ext-<style>` for each of `biblatex`'s standard styles.
+The bundle consist of the following files

-- The base file `standard.bbx`
+- The base file `ext-standard.bbx`
 - The auxiliary file `ext-biblatex-aux.def`
 - The `alphabetic` style family
   - `ext-alphabetic.bbx` and `ext-alphabetic.cbx`